CHARLTON SOCIETY SAVE OUR VILLAGE ACTION PLAN: SATURDAY 15TH FEBRUARY 2020

 Spencer Perceval (1762-1812)

-Please see below the presentation given by architectural historian Peter Guillery on Michael Richards at Charlton House on 18th May 2019.
-Please click on the link to download the document.
+Please see below the presentation given by architectural historian Peter Guillery on Brigadier-General Michael Richards (1673-1722), Surveyor-General to the Board of Ordnance whose impressive tomb effigy is in St Luke’s church.
+Please click here to download the presentation.